Interracial marriage in the United States: Marriage squeeze

-A term has arisen to describe the social phenomenon of the so-called "marriage squeeze" for African-American females.
-The "marriage squeeze" refers to the perception that the most "eligible" and "desirable" African-American men are marrying non-African-American women at a higher rate, leaving African-American women who wish to marry African-American men with fewer partnering options.
-However, data from the National Survey of American Life shows that, across all age groups, African-American women are more likely than their male counterparts to report that they neither have nor desire a romantic relationship, and more African-American men than women are married or cohabiting — a gap that increases with advanced age.
+A term has arisen to describe the social phenomenon of the so-called "marriage squeeze" for African American females.
+The "marriage squeeze" refers to the perception that the most "eligible" and "desirable" African American men are marrying non-African American women at a higher rate, leaving African American women who wish to marry African American men with fewer partnering options.
+However, data from the National Survey of American Life shows that, across all age groups, African American women are more likely than their male counterparts to report that they neither have nor desire a romantic relationship, and more African American men than women are married or cohabiting — a gap that increases with advanced age.

 Religion and interracial marriage

-Historically, many American religions disapproved of interracial marriage.
-Religious tradition and church attendance are consistent predictors for attitudes towards interracial marriages.
+Historically, many American religious groups disapproved of interracial marriage.
+According to several studies on the topic by sociologist Samuel L. Perry, religious tradition and church attendance are consistent predictors for attitudes towards interracial marriages.
 Biblical literalists are less likely to support interracial marriage to Asians and Latinos.
 Whites who attend multiracial congregations or engage in devotional religious practices are more likely to support interracial marriages.
 Region also moderates the relationship between religion and interracial dating.
 Children with a religious upbringing in non-Western states, particularly the South, were less likely to have interracially dated than those without religious upbringings.
 Religious attitudes combined with Christian nationalism increased opposition to intermarriage more than either attribute measured independently.

 According to a Baylor University study "people with no religious affiliation were not statistically more likely to be in intermarriages than evangelical or mainline Protestants or people from other religions" with one exception, Catholics.
 Catholics were twice as likely to be in an interracial marriage than the general population.
 It is speculated that the reason for this is twofold: the increasing diversity of the Catholic population (which has seen a huge influx of immigrants, Catholicism has sizable to significant number of adherents from many nationalities worldwide) and the fact that Catholics typically base their choice of parish on geography rather than on its ethnic or racial makeup which creates more opportunities for interracial mixing.
 Jews were also more likely to date interracially than Protestants.

 Some religions actively teach against interracial marriages.
 For example, the Church of Jesus Christ of Latter-day Saints recommends against interracial marriages, but does not prohibit it.
 On the other hand, the Baháʼí Faith promotes interracial marriage as a prerequisite to achieving world peace.